biggproject/biggdocs/Modelling.md

 ### Description:

+If k > 1, the function will run the standard k-fold partitioning algorithm.
-The function divides all the samples in _k_ groups of samples, called folds (if _k_ is chosen to be equal to the size of the input dataset _n_, this is equivalent to the _Leave One Out_ strategy, where n-1 observations are used for the training set and the remaining one is used for the test set), of approximately equal sizes.
+In this case, the function divides all the samples in _k_ groups of samples, called folds (if _k_ is chosen to be equal to the size of the input dataset _n_, this is equivalent to the _Leave One Out_ strategy, where n-1 observations are used for the training set and the remaining one is used for the test set), of approximately equal sizes.
 The prediction function is learned using _k-1_ folds, and the fold left out is used for test.
+If k = 1, the function will run the train-test split algorithm.

 ### Input arguments:
 * _data_: <code>timeSeries</code>.
 Input time series representing the dataset to partition.